- Product overview

-Each key number on the AHK Enterpad can trigger its equivalent script number in the AutoHotkey script file.
+Each key on the AHK Enterpad triggers a corresponding script number in the AutoHotkey script file.

 Key #1 is located at the top left corner and key #120 is at the bottom right corner.
-The "shift" key of the Enterpad adds 120 more to the key number.
-Key #1 then becomes key #121, and so on up to #230.
-This provides a way to trigger 110 additional AutoHotkey scripts.
+The Shift key on the Enterpad adds 120 to the key numbers.
+Thus, key #1 becomes key #121, and so on up to #230.
+This provides a way of triggering 110 additional AutoHotkey scripts.

-A script can be triggered with the key #111 even though it is used as the "shift" key.
-Unlike the other keys, the script will be triggered when it is released if, of course, another key has not been pressed before it was released.
+A script can be triggered with the key #111, although it is also used as the Shift key.
+The script will be triggered when the key is released, if another key has not been pressed first.

-By default, the 10 keys of the bottom row of the Enterpad are used like other keys.
+By default, the 10 keys on the bottom row of the Enterpad are used like other keys.
 This chapter explains how (and why) they can be used to do double-duty.

-The shift key on the AHK Enterpad enables the user to trigger 110 more AutoHotkey scripts (121 to 230); Pressing (and holding) the shift key, then pressing the first key (top-left corner) of the Enterpad simultaneously, will trigger the AHK script 121 (120+1), and so on up to the script 230.
+The Shift key on the Enterpad enables the user to trigger 110 more AutoHotkey scripts (121 to 230); Pressing (and holding) the Shift key, then pressing the first key (top-left corner) of the Enterpad simultaneously, will trigger the AHK script 121 (120+1), and so on up to the script 230.

-The shift key is the AHK Enterpad key 111.
-If you press it then release it before pressing another AHK Enterpad key, it will trigger the AHK script 111.
+The Shift key is #111 on the Enterpad.
+If you press it and then release it before pressing another Enterpad key, it will trigger the AHK script 111.

-The shift key can also control 9 internal settings/commands of the AHK Enterpad.
+The Shift key can also control 9 internal settings/commands on the Enterpad.
 The following sections explain how.

-When used with the shift key, three keys can be used to choose the level of the audible beep.
+With the Shift key, three keys can be used to set the beep volume.

-The choices are 'HI' for loud, 'MED' for medium and 'LO' for low.
-The most recent choice will be held in memory until changed, even if the power is turned off.
+The choices are HI for loud, MED for medium and LO for low.
+The most recent setting will be held in memory until changed, even if the power is turned off.

 Load confirmation required